- 03 Jan 2022

 My original site was taken down and deleted.

 It was amazing how quickly I started creating my site.
 It was fantastic not to be restricted by a custom-developed site.
-When I began Teckedin in 2017, these applications weren't available.
+(I am not saying there is anything bad with custom development, but when one is not a developer or programmer you are at a real disadvantage, in my opinion.)

-I could have chosen to make my site private, like a knowledge management site, but decided to make it public.
+I could have chosen to make my site private, like an internal portal, but decided to make it public.

 I have always stuck to my initial plan that my viewers would not become a marketing target on my platform.

-In July, I started looking for content curation applications.
+In July of 2021, I started looking for content curation applications.
 I signed up with UpContent (UpContent.com) and use their application for curating blogs and other content.
 We handpick every piece of content presented to us by UpContent.
-Technology is not perfect, and we don't want any content that is not business technology-related to sneak in because of search terms, etc.
+Technology is not perfect, and we don’t want any content that is not business technology-related to sneak in because of search terms, etc.

 How technology has changed since the '80s is astounding.
 It has allowed a one-person band like myself to create something from scratch.